Linda0840/recipe-EDA/README.md

 ## Introduction:

+### Research Question:

+We would like to investigate the relationship between Time (in minutues) to prepare a recipe and whether it correlates with the average rating that it receives.
+We hypothesize that ...
+(TBD).
+We will be implementing permutation testing techniques to investigate this question.

 ### About our data:
 our data is derived from [food.com](https://www.food.com), originally scraped and used by them.
 The raw csv files can be found [here](https://drive.google.com/file/d/1kIbMz6jlhleiZ9_3QthmUnifoSds_2EI/view).